Tua Tagovailoa Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Recent Performances

-- Over his last three games, Tagovailoa has put up 431 passing yards (143.7 per game) while connecting on 35 of 46 passes (76.1% completion percentage), with two touchdowns and one interception.
+- Over his last three games, Tagovailoa has recorded 431 passing yards (143.7 per game) while going 35-for-46 (76.1% completion percentage) and throwing two touchdowns and one interception.

-- He's also contributed in the ground game, with six rushing yards (2.0 ypg) on six carries with one rushing touchdown.
+- He has tacked on six rushing yards on six carries (plus one touchdown), averaging 2.0 yards per game.

 Tagovailoa's Miami Teammates